 - Display images at the correct size.
 Pick photographic images carefully avoiding images with very detailed backgrounds.

-- GTMetrix will test your site using 23 metrics.
+- GTMetrix tests each site using 23 metrics.
 The aim of each metric is to score 100.
-It is then just a case of working through each recommendation and retesting.
+It is then a case of working through each recommendation and retesting.

 - Other useful tools to help improve the performance of your site include Smush – for optimising images and WP-Optimize to fix your database, compress large images and cache your site.

-At some point in the process, you will need to make a compromise between displaying the content you want to display to engage your audience and improved site performance.
-Video is a great example – this can really help engage your audience but will increase your download speed.
+At some point, you will need to make a compromise between displaying the content you need and performance.
+Video is a good example – this can really help engage your audience but will increase your download speed.

 As a benchmark, we would aim to have a download speed of below 2 seconds and a PageSpeed score above 90%.
-If you need help improving the performance of your website please give us a shout!
+If you need help improving the performance of your website we would be pleased to help.